PROSTATE CANCER...as I see

 Former Mayo Clinic pathologist, Dr. David

-Bostwick, reported over a decade ago a tendency for pathologists to under-grade (diagnose it
+Bostwick, reported long ago a tendency for pathologists to under-grade (diagnose it

 "better" than it actually is) the Gleason score (Am.
 J. Surg.
 Path.
 22:1169-1170, 1998).
 I